juniorsundarCasual/TGT/vault/volume-4.chapter-254.md

 Her eyes flared open and glazed over with the weight of PTSD bearing down on her.
 With a blank expression she turned to Shay-Hade.

 "Pegging?
 Really?"
-She then turned towards Mage Maggi.
+She then turned towards Mage Maddi.
 "You know what?
 It's your personal business, who am I to judge what your likes and dislikes are?
 Kudos to you for finding someone so compatible with yourself."

 The woman and youth both flushed a bloody crimson shade in unison.
 The boy started to edge backwards and burst into a full sprint as he vacated the premises.